abhijeet007rocks8/SneakerHead-Store/README.md

 ```

 3. (Optional)<br/>
-To setup a new store
+To set up a new store
 ```bash
 medusa new my-medusa-store --seed
 ```

-To use exiting Seed file in DB
+To use the exiting Seed file in DB
 ```bash
 medusa seed -f ./data/seed.json
 ```

 ## Resources
-Here are some resourves and documenatations that were very useful while making this project :
+Here are some resources and documentation that were very useful while making this project :

 - [Medusa’s GitHub repository](https://github.com/medusajs/medusa)
 - [How to Create Services](https://docs.medusajs.com/advanced/backend/services/create-service)